 The International Ibsen Award

-The International Ibsen Award, one of the world’s most prestigious theatre prizes, is awarded for bringing a new artistic dimension to the world of drama or theatre.
-The winner receives 2.5 million kroner (330.000 Euro).
+The International Ibsen Award is one of the world’s most prestigious theatre awards.
+It aims to honour an individual, an institution or organisation that has brought a new artistic dimension to the world of drama or theatre.